Telecom commences with prepaid SIM card registration process

 Telecom Namibia has commenced with the prepaid SIM card registration process, with registrations being done at all Teleshops nationwide or any registered reseller of Telecom Namibia.

-The Minister of Information and Communication Technology in terms of Part 6 of the Communications Act of 2009 published Regulations, which authorised the Communications Regulatory Authority of Namibia (CRAN) to impose additional conditions on mobile service providers, including Telecom Namibia, to enable the registration of SIM cards in Namibia.
+The Minister of Information and Communication Technology in terms of the Communications Act authorised the Communications Regulatory Authority of Namibia (CRAN) to impose additional conditions on mobile service providers, including Telecom Namibia, to enable the registration of SIM cards.
 These conditions were imposed by CRAN on 28 April 2022.

-According to Telecom Namibia’s Chief Executive Officer, Dr. Stanley Shanapinda, SIM card registration is about public safety in cyberspace.
+According to Telecom’s Chief Executive, Dr Stanley Shanapinda, SIM card registration is about public safety in cyberspace.

 The registration is free and done in person, and TN customers will be expected to bring the following original documents for a successful registration: